 To deliver upon the dreams and aspirations of our students, the curriculum in years 8 and 9 provide the learning outcomes essential for our learners to graduate successfully into our senior phase of learning and thereafter the world of work.
 The foundation curriculum at Years 7, 8 and 9 is delivered through the eight key learning areas: English, Maths, Science, Health and Physical Education, Studies of Society and Environment, LOTE, Technology and The Arts.

 Years 7, 8 and 9

-Business Enterprises, Chinese, Dance, Drama, English (Extension, Core, Life Skills, Support), Geography, Health and Physical Education, History, Science, Japanese, Maths (Extension, Core, Life Skills, Support), Music, Studies of Society and Environment, Visual Art and Creative Industries, Healthy Mind Healthy Bodies, Business Information Technology, Construct IT, Creating with Textiles, Designing for the Real World, Food Technology.
+Business Enterprises, Chinese, Dance, Drama, English (Extension, Core, Life Skills, Support), Geography, Health and Physical Education, History, Science, Spanish, Maths (Extension, Core, Life Skills, Support), Music, Studies of Society and Environment, Visual Art and Creative Industries, Healthy Mind Healthy Bodies, Business Information Technology, Construct IT, Creating with Textiles, Designing for the Real World, Food Technology.